akaria2001/Lab2022/README.md

 `time python3 k8_cluster.py`

-The last script will create the nodes as defined in `kubernetes_vms.toml`, by default it will create them as LXC system containers, but you can change the type value to `VM` to use QEMU KVM VMs instead
+The last script will create the nodes as defined in `kubernetes_vms.toml`, by default it will create them as LXC system containers, but you can change the type value to `vm` to use QEMU KVM VMs instead

 It used cloud-init to bootstrap the nodes and then ansible for installing MicroK8s